 This workshop is for people that have not played before or who need a refresher on their ukulele.
 If you are uke-ready or can play the guitar well then you more than likely won’t need a beginner session and can join a Ukestra.
 We even have two weekly Newkestra for newbies, or those who like a slower, more systematic pace of learning.

 Mark does half hour beginners lesson prior to Tomaree and Shoal Bay Ukestras.
 But you must give him a call to book in (043 043 4291).
-However a two hour beginners’ workshop is far more effective to introduce the ukulele to novices.
+However a two hour beginners’ workshop is far more effective (and cost effective) to introduce the ukulele to novices.

 We can also go out to regional NSW areas for special one-off workshops so contact us if you have a group that would like to learn.
 We are building a reputation for giving informed, innovative and entertaining ukestration workshops in such diverse places as Reykjavik, Hanoi, Port Macquarie, Inverell, Melbourne, Singapore and Driftpile, Alberta (look it up, it’s real).